yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/enrollment-ios.md

 ### Swift Package Manager

-To add the Yuno SDK to your iOS project, you need to install the [Swift Package Manager](https://www.swift.org/package-manager/).
-With the Swift package set up, add Yuno SDK as a dependency, as presented in the following code block:
+Add the Yuno SDK using Swift Package Manager.
+Add YunoSDK as a dependency in your Package.swift file:

 ```swift
 dependencies: [